2.2 Mechanism-Editor

 Modeling Function-Blocks toolbar - above the graphics-area - tools to help you do more complex modeling

-Forces menu - has the commands in the:
+Forces menu - it includes the commands that are also in this toolbar:

 Force elements toolbar - right of the graphics-area - measure force, torque, and power that is required to drive each kinematic-chain

-MD-Solids menu - has the commands in the:
+MD-Solids menu - it includes the commands that are also in this toolbar:

-MD-Solids toolbar - above the graphics-area - to add Solids as Profiles, extrusions, Holes, ... .
+MD-Solids toolbar - above the graphics-area - to add MD-Solids as Profiles, extrusions, Holes, ...